Xilinx/XRT/src/runtime_src/doc/toc/execution-model.rst

 Both xocl and zocl support structured execution framework.
 After xclbin has been loaded by the driver compute units defined by the xclbin are live and ready for execution.
 The compute units are controlled by driver component called Kernel Domain Scheduler (KDS).
 KDS queues up execution tasks from client processes via ioctls and then schedules them on available compute units.
 Both drivers export an ioctl for queuing up execution tasks.

 User space submits execution commands to KDS in well defined command packets.
-The commands are defined in :doc:`ert.main.rst`
+The commands are defined in :doc:`ert.main`

 KDS notifies user process of a submitted execution task completion asynchronously via POSIX poll mechanism.
 On PCIe platforms KDS leverages hardware scheduler running on Microblaze soft processor for fine control of compute units.
 Compute units use interrupts to notify xocl/zocl when they are done.
 KDS also supports polling mode where KDS actively polls the compute units for completion instead of relying on interrupts from compute units.